osrf/gazebo_tutorials/building_editor/tutorial.md

 You may create a scene from scratch, or use an existing image as a template to trace over.
 This image can be, for example, a 2D laser scan of a building.

-You can import an existing floor plan for each level of your building as follows.
+Click [here](https://bitbucket.org/osrf/drcsim/raw/default/building_editor/files/floorplan.png) to get an example floor plan, then proceed as follows:

 1. Click on the `Import` button.
 The `Import Image` dialog will come up.

-1. Step 1: Choose a `jpg` or `png` image from your computer and click `Next`.
+1. Step 1: Choose the image you previously saved on your computer and click `Next`.

     [[file:files/import_step_1.png|800px]]